Updated: Dec 21, 2021

 If you are familiar with photoshop and know how to check the image size and resolution, then, by all means feel free to check that the image is around 300dpi(dots per inch).

 However, for the rest of us, you can start by making sure you source high quality images.
-We recommend Adobe stock, Shutterstock, istockphoto or envato elements.
+We recommend Adobe stock, Shutterstock, iStockphoto or Envato elements.
 You can license high resolution images off these websites, that are ideal for print.

-Secondly, if you are bravely endeavoring to create the artwork yourself, we do have design templates that are available on our website for each product.
+Secondly, if you are bravely endeavouring to create the artwork yourself, we do have design templates that are available on our website for each product.
 You simply select 'Design Template Download', which will re-direct to you to a Google Drive link where you can download the appropriate template.

 Using the template as a guide, you can insert your design and export using the instructions listed on the template.
 This should result in a print ready file for your desired product.

 EXPORTING THE ARTWORK

 When you are exporting or saving your artwork, it is important to ensure that it is in a CMYK colour setting.
 What is CMYK, you might be wondering?
 C = Cyan, M = Magenta, Y = Yellow and K = Black.